 The Rev. Dr. Bob LeFavi is the founding pastor at St. Luke’s Episcopal Church in Rincon, Georgia.
 He thinks that people in such communities are only hearing from local religious leaders who oppose alcohol sales.
 As a result, they’re coming to the conclusion that such an issues is one of Christians against non-Christians.

-The arguments of some religious leaders is that this wine was somehow not what we know as wine today.
-However, virtually all biblical scholars reject that view.
+The arguments of some religious leaders is that the wine of the Bible was somehow different.
+But most biblical scholars reject that view.
 Like it or not, it was wine Jesus produced, which has the same alcohol we find in liquor.
 And it was wine Jesus gave to his disciples and called his “blood” on the night before he was crucified.

-Nevertheless, some Christians argue that whenever “wine” was used by Jesus or praised, it was grape juice.
+Yet some Christians argue that whenever “wine” was used by Jesus or praised, it was grape juice.
 Only when it caused drunkenness was it wine.
-Thus, they interpret the Bible as asserting that grape juice is good and that drinking it is acceptable.
+Thus, they interpret the Bible as asserting that grape juice is good and that drinking it is good.
 On the other hand, alcohol is bad and drinking it is sinful.

 Weaknesses of Theory

 This reasoning appears to be incorrect for at least two reasons.
 First, neither the Hebrew nor Biblical Greek words for wine refer to grape juice.4 The same word is used for the wine that Jesus drank and the wine that made Noah drunk.
 Second, grape juice would very quickly ferment into wine in the warm climate of that region.

 The Bible also makes it clear that Jesus was critical of drunkenness (Luke 21:34, 12:42; Matthew 24:45-51).
 Rev. LeFavi elaborates: